bhauman/figwheel-main/docs/docs/compile_config.md

 The `:output-dir` sets the output directory for temporary files used during compilation.

-Regardless of the `:optimizations` level the compiler will output a file for each ClojureScript "namespace" in your project and all of its dependencies, as well as the Google Clojure libraries and foreign libraries that are utilized.
+Regardless of the `:optimizations` level, the compiler will output a file for each ClojureScript "namespace" in your project and all of its dependencies, as well as the Google Clojure libraries and foreign libraries that are utilized.